What is a District of Columbia Lease Agreement?

 Is the District of Columbia a good place in which to become a landlord?

 The reply depends on your specific preferences; but there are a few items that you might want to contemplate when deciding to rent out property.
 They include: the scope of tenants' rights, required disclosures, any limitations on deposits and/or rent, how challenging the eviction process could be, and, finally, the property tax rate.
 This being said, the District of Columbia is home to popular attractions like the National Mall, the Smithsonian National Museum of Natural History, and the National Gallery of Art and colleges and universities like Georgetown University, American University, and Howard University, so you won't have any lack of potential visitors and tenants if you're located nearby.

 Create Your Document In Just 3 Easy Steps:

 Ask a lawyer

-Make your free District of Columbia Lease Agreement now!
+Find the sources and laws relevant to your District of Columbia Lease Agreement below:

 District of Columbia Lease Agreement Laws: Code of the District of Columbia Chapter 32